How do you deal with writer’s block?

 PERSONAL GROWTH: Always learning new things, expanding your world and opening up to new and different points of view when researching for a story, is a wonderful, never-ending source of education and intrigue.

-COURAGE: Having a book out in the world challenges you to push past your comfort zone and can even teach you that you are braver than you think.
+COURAGE: Having something you’ve created go out into the world—something that came from the depths of your being—challenges you to push past your comfort zone and can even teach you that you are braver than you think.

 TOUCHING PEOPLES LIVES: Having readers write you to say how much they love living in the worlds you have birthed, or to let you know that your words helped them get through a difficult time in their lives, makes it all so worth it.